 Chaga grows well because of the cold climate- in an area abundant in birch trees with harsh, rapidly changing climates.
 Birch trees grow in extreme climates like in the Northern United States, Canada and Siberia.
-Temperatures can get very cold in these places, as low as -94 degrees fahrenheit!
-Which means the birch tree needs to be strong and resilient to live through these harsh winters.
-The birch tree survives these extreme temperatures by producing sterols to buffer the cold.
+Temperatures can get very cold in these places, as low as -94 degrees Fahrenheit.
+The birch tree needs to be strong and resilient to live through these harsh winters.
+These trees survive extreme temperatures by producing sterols to buffer the cold.
 These sterols are powerful components that get absorbed by the Chaga as it grows.
-Inotodiol, Betulin, and Betulinic acid are among these sterols, they help give Chaga it's health benefits.
+Inotodiol, Betulin, and Betulinic acid are among these components, that help give Chaga it's health benefits.
 Wild Harvested Adirondack Chaga is grown in extreme negative temps... it was -17 degrees Fahrenheit here last night.

 You may ask, isn't all Chaga wild harvested?
 The answer is no. Some Chaga is cultivated in a lab, grown on various substrates such as brown rice.
 Some sources of Chaga may report you are getting the mushroom itself however you are really consuming ground and dried mycelium that has colonized the substrate.
-This sort of growing method creates Chaga that doesn't contain those vital sterols mentioned above.
+This sort of growing method creates Chaga that doesn't contain the sterols mentioned above.
 Only Chaga that grows in extremely cold, harsh climates and on REAL birch trees contains all of the beneficial components.

 Chaga can need as long as five years before it's ready to harvest in some cases, this means the Chaga has gone through five cycles of seasons and absorbed all of those beneficial ingredients.
 Chaga grown for only a few weeks in a lab doesn't have nearly the healing potential that Wild Chaga has.

-What are you waiting for?
 Harness the power of the Adirondacks.
 Drink a cup of Birch Boys Adirondack Chaga Tea!